Asedem/CobolDevContainer/README.md

 # CobolDevContainer

-A Dev Container Template to use COBOL with VSCode
+A Dev Container Template to use COBOL within VSCode

+## Start the Container

+1. Install the DevContainer VSCode Extension
+2. Open the project directory with VSCode
+3. If asked, click "Reopen in Container"

 ## Run the template code